geoscript/geoscript-js/doc/api/raster.rst

     A Raster is a spatial data set represented by a grid of cells organized in one or more bands.

+    Usually, Rasters are read from a Format, but you can create a new Raster from an array or array of numeric values and a geom.Bounds.

 Properties
 ----------